lapseudog/lapseudog.github.io/_posts/2020-03-24-Monty Hall Python SAS.md

 ```

-To compare with the SAS equivalent:
+To compare with the SAS equivalent (copy pasted from the second sas link):

 ```sas
 proc iml;